 We present several optimizations employed in NetKernel.

 Pipelining.
 NetKernel applies pipelining between VM and NSM for performance.
 For example on the VM side, a send() returns immediately after putting data to the hugepages, instead of waiting for the actual send result from the NSM.
 Similarly the NSM would handle accept() by accepting a new connection and returning immediately, before the corresponding NQE is sent to GuestLib and then application to process.
 Doing so does not break BSD socket semantics.
 Take send() for example.
-A successful send() does not guarantee delivery of the message [13]; it merely indicates the message is written to socket buffer successfully.
+A successful send() does not guarantee delivery of the message [11]; it merely indicates the message is written to socket buffer successfully.
 In NetKernel a successful send() indicates the message is written to buffer in the hugepages successfully.
 As explained in §4.5 the NSM sends the result of send back to the VM to indicate if the socket buffer usage can be decreased or not.

 Interrupt-driven polling.
 We adopt an interrupt-driven polling design for NQE event notification to GuestLib's NK device.
 This is to reduce the overhead of GuestLib and user VM.
-When an application is waiting for events e.g. the result of the socket () call or receive data for epoll, the device will first poll its completion queue and receive queue.
-If no new NQE comes after a short time period (20μs in our experiments), the device sends an interrupt to CoreEngine, notifying that it is expecting NQE, and stops polling.
-CoreEngine later wakes up the device, which goes back to polling mode to process new NOEs from the completion queue.
-This is similar in spirit to busy-polling sockets in Linux kernel [3, 10].
+When an application is waiting for events e.g. the result of the socket() call or receive data for epoll, the device will first poll its completion queue and receive queue.
+If no new NQE comes after a short time period $(20\mu \text{ s in our experi$ $ments})$, the device sends an interrupt to CoreEngine, notifying that it is expecting NQE, and stops polling.
+CoreEngine later wakes up the device, which goes back to polling mode to process new NQEs from the completion queue.
+This is similar in spirit to busy-polling sockets in Linux kernel [3], [8].
 Interrupt-driven polling presents a favorable trade-off between overhead and performance compared to pure polling based or interrupt based design.
 It saves precious CPU cycles when load is low and ensures the overhead of NetKernel is very small to the user VM.
 Performance on the other hand is competent since the response NQE is received within the polling period in most cases for blocking calls, and when the load is high polling automatically drives the notification mechanism.
 As explained before CoreEngine and ServiceLib use busy polling to maximize performance.
+In addition, the software polling overhead can also be alleviated through a hardware/software notification mechanism [24], [62].